The Canadian Museum for Human Rights website

 The virtual expression of an unparalleled visitor experience.

-CMHR is the only museum in the world solely dedicated to human rights issues.
+The only museum in the world solely dedicated to the reflection of human rights issues.

 Role: UI/UX and production designer